HSF/hsf.github.io/_gsocproposals/2017/proposal_GoInterpreterWagon.md

    * Display `wasm` sections and subsections
    * Create unit tests based on the official `wasm` specifications
    * Create a simple `readelf`-like executable (`readwasm` ?) for `wasm` files
-   * Create a simple web server that displays the same informations than `readwasm`
+   * Create a simple web server that displays the same information than `readwasm`
  * Design and implementation of a package to load `wasm` bytecode functions
  * Design and implementation of a stack-based interpreter in Go that interprets `wasm` bytecode
    * Handling of bytecode instruction pointer